tzugen/etesync-dav/README.md

 ## Using a proxy

 EteSync-DAV should automatically use the system's proxy settings if set correctly.
-Alternatively, you can set the `HTTP_PROXY` and `HTTPS_PROXY` environment variables to manually set the proxy settings.
+Alternatively, you can set the `http_proxy` and `https_proxy` environment variables to manually set the proxy settings.

 ## Self Signed Certs